Gender and Sexuality Studies Club & Tri-Iota Officers

 Ishtar was the great goddess of Babylonia, a civilization located in the south of present-day Iraq from around 1800 to 1000 BCE.
 Ishtar - or Star - was the Light of the World, the Lawgiver, the Queen of all Men.
 Mary Daly might call her the Audacious Truthsayer: unafraid, naming the problems, boldly telling the Truth.

 Isis was the primary goddess of ancient Egypt, beginning around 3000 BCE.
-Worship of Isis lasted well into the first millenium of the Christian Era, and many believe she became identified with Christianity's virgin mother Mary.
+Worship of Isis lasted well into the first millennium of the Christian Era, and many believe she became identified with Christianity's virgin mother Mary.
 Isis was the goddess from whom all else arose - the Creator, the Giver of Life, the Mother of All.

 Iota Iota Iota (Tri-Iota) Membership at Loyola University Maryland